 Thursday afternoon, 12:30 – 2:30 pm

-Download: EYR Strong Start Program – English, EYR Home Visiting Program -English, EYR Strong Start Program – Spanish, EYR Home Visiting Program -Spanish, EYR Strong Start Program – Arabic, EYR Home Visiting Program – Arabic
+Download: EYR Strong Start Program Winter-Spring 2017-2018 English, EYR Home Visiting Program – English, EYR Strong Start Program Winter-Spring 2017-2018 Spanish, EYR Home Visiting Program – Spanish, EYR Strong Start Prog Winter-Spring 2017-2018 Arabic, EYR Home Visiting Program – Arabic

 This is a free parenting program for parents of children 6 years old and under.